Master of Occupational Therapy Overview

 Creative treatment options

-The arrival of the School of Nursing and Health Science called for the expansion and renovation of our Scripps Ranch campus which the university has called home since 1973.
+The arrival of the School of Nursing and Health Sciences called for expanding and renovating our Scripps Ranch campus, which the university has called home since 1973.
 The goal is to create a modern, client-centered setting that caters to all ages and blends science with creativity.
-This meant designing a modern facility that includes unique features such as a pediatric lab with a rock-climbing wall and ball pit.
+This meant designing a modern facility with unique features such as a pediatric lab with a rock-climbing wall and ball pit.

 Competitive Tuition

-The MOT program offers a competitive tuition without sacrificing a quality, comprehensive education to help you achieve your professional goals.
+The MOT on-campus and online program offers competitive tuition without sacrificing a quality, comprehensive education to help you achieve your professional goals.
+It covers foundational courses, advanced coursework, and supervised clinical hours for state licensure requirements.

 Cohort 1: September 2025 Start Date